 Today, the collaboration around San Antonio's Community Vision includes the city government and hundreds of nonprofits, private, and public sector organizations.
 This includes major corporations, the San Antonio Area Foundation (a philanthropy) and the United Way of San Antonio.

 SA2020 works with these multisector organizations to help them align their efforts toward San Antonio's shared goals and maximize their impact.
-This network enables interaction between diverse segments of the San Antonio community and, more important, mobilization across social, political, and economic boundaries in pursuit of communitywide goals.
-This mobilization takes the form of providing support for changes in the community, participants holding each other accountable for progress, and making contributions of time, energy, and human and/or financial resources.
+This network enables interaction between diverse segments of the San Antonio community and, more importantly. mobilization across social, political, and economic boundaries in pursuit of community-wide goals.
+6 This mobilization takes the form of providing support for changes in the community, accountability from participants toward progress, and contributions of time, energy, human, and/or financial resources.